Gross Burn

 Credit Card

-If both criteria are met, the transaction will be included in Gross burn calculations.
+If both criteria are met, the transaction is included in the gross burn calculation.

 Last updated